-(1) Killam's target FFO per Unit is a non-IFRS measure of operating performance widely used by the Canadian real estate industry based on the definition set forth by REALPAC.
-FFO per Unit is calculated by Killam as net income adjusted for fair value gains/losses, interest expense related to Exchangeable Units, gains/losses on disposition, deferred tax expense/recovery, unrealized gains/losses on derivative liability, internal commercial leasing costs, depreciation on an owner-occupied building, change in principal related to lease liabilities, and noncontrolling interest.
+(1) Killam's target FFO per Unit is a non-IFRS ratio calculated by dividing FFO by the diluted number of Units outstanding at the end of the relevant period.
+FFO is a non-IFRS financial measure of operating performance widely used by the Canadian real estate industry based on the definition set forth by REALPAC.
+FFO is calculated by Killam as net income adjusted for fair value gains/losses, interest expense related to Exchangeable Units, gains/losses on disposition, deferred tax expense/recovery, restructuring costs, unrealized gains/losses on derivative liability, internal commercial leasing costs, depreciation on an owner-occupied building, change in principal related to lease liabilities, and non-controlling interest.
 Refer to the section entitled "Non-IFRS Financial Measures" on page 8 of this Circular for more information.